semgrep/semgrep-docs/docs/semgrep-code/triage-remediation.md

----
-slug: triage-remediation
-append_help_link: true
-title: Triage and remediate Semgrep Code findings
-hide_title: true
-description: Learn how to triage and remediate Semgrep Code findings.
-tags:
-  - Semgrep Cloud Platform
-  - Semgrep Code
----

-# Triage and remediate Semgrep Code findings
+# Triage and remediate Semgrep Code findings in Semgrep Cloud Platform

 import TriageStatuses from "/src/components/reference/_triage-states.mdx" import RemoveRuleset from "/src/components/procedure/_remove-ruleset.mdx" import IgnoreIndividualFindingNoGrouping from "/src/components/procedure/_ignore-individual-finding-no-grouping.mdx" import MoreHelp from "/src/components/MoreHelp"

-Semgrep Code generates a finding when a rule matches a piece of code in your codebase.
-You can view these in Semgrep Cloud Platform on the [**Findings** page](https://semgrep.dev/orgs/-/findings).
-With this information, you can:

-- **View the Semgrep rule and matching code.** For developers who want to understand their team's security posture, Semgrep provides a [top-level report view through the **Dashboard**](https://semgrep.dev/orgs/-) and a [list view of findings on the **Findings** page](https://semgrep.dev/orgs/-/findings) that you can filter through.
+This article shows you how to triage and manage findings identified by Semgrep Code using Semgrep Cloud Platform, including:

-- **Fix the issue detected.** This is Semgrep's primary goal.
+- **Fixing the issue detected.** This is Semgrep's primary goal.
 If the rule produces a **true positive** finding, such as a security issue, developers must change or address the code so that the rule no longer matches it.
-- **Remove the rule or code that generated the finding.** There are cases where Semgrep scans a file it should ignore or scans the file with an irrelevant rule.
+- **Removing the rule or code that generated the finding.** There are cases where Semgrep scans a file it should ignore or scans the file with an irrelevant rule.
 You can [disable the rule](/semgrep-code/policies/#disabling-rules) from the **Policies** page or [add the file to the ignore list](/ignoring-files-folders-code/).
-- **Triage the finding.** Deprioritize a finding if it's not useful or important through triage.
+- **Triaging the finding.** Deprioritize a finding if it's not useful or important through triage.
 Triage actions include ignoring and reopening a finding that was previously ignored.
 Triaging a finding to **ignore** is one method to handle **false positives** without changing a rule or your code.
 <!-- - **Create a Jira ticket from the finding (for Enterprise/Team Tier users.)** For findings that require more extensive refactoring, users can create a ticket in Jira through Semgrep Cloud Platform to track its resolution. -->

-The remainder of this article walks you through triaging your findings, as well as what happens in Semgrep Cloud Platform after you remediate and rescan your codebase.

 ## Triage statuses